 When I was 14, I sat down in my childhood bedroom in rural northwest New Jersey, and I composed a list of 26 things I had to do before I died.
-This was the late 1990s, so before the ‘Bucket List’ phrase had been so widely popularized, but, yes, this was essentially that.
+This was the late 1990s — before the ‘Bucket List’ phrase was been widely popularized, but, yes, this was essentially that.
 I suppose it was a strange thing for a teenager to do then.
 But, well, I was a strange teenager.

 By my twenties, as I took my first hesitant steps into adulthood (and online writing), I rapidly expanded the list and was trying to exhaustively chronicle my pursuits.
 I did this by experimenting with blogging and social media.
 (For example, I launched a WordPress installation for just that, later making it a subdomain of this site.)

 I was learning plenty during that process, and I’m thankful for that even today.
 But somewhere between having a list of 26 amusingly specific items as a teenager to having a nearly 400-item sprawling list by my early twenties, the whole concept broke.
 If my primary goal as a teenager was to make sure I prioritized having new, challenging and important experiences, then I had accomplished that.

 So though I still sometimes share big personal and professional updates on this site (still in proper early 2000s blogging style), mostly this page here is a place to point to that original, quirky list from when I was fourteen.
 I feel unburdened from the lifelong list-making.
 Now I just live the life I set out to have as a kid.
 But even I’m charmed by my interest in a list as a teenager, so I’m honoring that here.

 Here are those original 26 items from the “Life To-Do List” I made as a fourteen-year-old kid (and their status):